phpfui/InstaDoc/README.md

 ### Run Installation Script
 Once installed, you need to run an installation script to copy static files to to your public directory.
 From the project root, run the following:

-php vendor/phpfui/InstaDoc/install.php yourPublicDirectory/subDirectory
+php vendor/phpfui/instadoc/install.php yourPublicDirectory/subDirectory

 Example: php vendor/phpfui/instadoc/install.php public/PHPFUI will add all needed files to public/PHPFUI, which will avoid any conflicts with your current files.
-You can specify any directory, but PHPFUI is recomended to keep things simple.
+You can specify any directory by using \PHPFUI\Page::setResourcePath, but PHPFUI is recomended to keep things simple.

 ### Create Document Page
 PHPFUI\InstaDoc does not reply on any framework and can run on a standalone page.
 It is recommended that you do not make your documentation public, as PHPFUI\InstaDoc will display PHP source files.
 How you restrict access to the page is up to you.
 The following does not restrict access and is simply an example: